SeeSawGo/VirtualSandPacking/README.md

 The `bin/` folder contains an executable file for generating the sand packings.
 You can modify the PSD curve, the porosity and the particle number in the .json file to create new packings.

 ## Data
 The `data/` folder contains generated packings according to the PSDs recorded in references.
-Each subfolder contains the reference, input files, and generated packings (50k particles), which are written in Lammps input format (.lj) and xyzr format (.dat).
+Each subfolder contains the reference, input files, and generated packings (50k particles), which are written in Lammps input format (.lj), xyzr format (.dat), paraview readable format (.vtk) and its corresponding domain size (Boxsize_0.dat) and PSD curve (.csv).